watch-connectivity/react-native-watch-connectivity/README.md

 ### Link

-Note: this library now supports autolinking for RN 0.60+
+Note: this library now supports autolinking for RN 0.60+.

-First of all you'll need to link the library to your iOS project.
-You can do this automatically by using:
+For RN <0.60 link via:

 ```bash
 react-native link
 ```

+Or else add the xcodeproj or .h/.m files directly to your project via XCode

 #### Manual Linking